 2015 FHA Loan Amount Limits for Greensboro, High Point / Guilford County, NC

 - Three Family Dwelling: $419,415

-FHA PMI rates have changed multiple times in the past couple of years, however, when you consider where Mortgage Interest Rates are this summer – it’s still quite the DEAL! (our first home had a mortgage interest rate of 13.25%!)
+FHA PMI rates have changed multiple times in the past couple of years, and recently dipped lower!
+When you consider where Mortgage Interest Rates are this year – it’s you can buy a house keeping you ! (our first home had a mortgage interest rate of 13.25%!)

 When we pre-qualify someone for a FHA loan, we will also check to see if you qualify for the new NC First Time Home Buyer Program.
 This loan through the NC Affordable Housing Program offers a 3% Grant that can be used for the Down payment, or closing costs.
 With changes to the program in May of 2013, it’s now available to anyone who has been renting for the last 3 years.
 In addition to the Grant, the NCHFA First Time Home Buyer Program benefits include additional Mortgage Tax Credits (MCC), below market mortgage interest rates and the opportunity to purchase a slightly larger home.
 There are no maximum loan amounts or Sales Price restrictions with this program, however minimum credit scores are 640.

 2015 Maximum Income Limits for Households in Greensboro for NC First Time Home Buyer Programs

 - Greensboro and High Point Household limits are $85,000 for the Advantage Grant program.
 The maximum income for a family of 3 or more with the MCC Mortgage Tax Credit 2013 is $77,000